How to Stop a Dog from Digging Holes

 As we mentioned earlier, some dogs dig because they’re on the hunt.
 They have incredibly strong sniffers and their sense of smell is about 40 times stronger than ours!

-However, some dogs dig because they're bored or overstimulated.
-They are, at the expense of your lawn and flowerbeds, creating their own fun.
+However, some dogs may dig because they’re “bored” or even overstimulated.
+They are, at the expense of your lawn and flowerbeds, creating their own fun or coping.
+But most are simply doing what their genes tell them to do.

 So how do you get them to, well, do something else?